dotnet/docs/docs/framework/wpf/app-development/wpf-add-ins-overview.md

 |Host-Side Adapter|`..\HostXBAP\HostSideAdapters\`|
 |Add-In|`..\HostXBAP\AddIns\WPFAddIn1`|

-The next step is to specify the pipeline assemblies and add-in assembly as the [!INCLUDE[TLA2#tla_xbap#plural](../../../../includes/tla2sharptla-xbapsharpplural-md.md)] content files in Visual Studio by doing the following:
+The next step is to specify the pipeline assemblies and add-in assembly as the XBAPs content files in Visual Studio by doing the following:

 1. Including the pipeline and add-in assembly in the project by right-clicking each pipeline folder in Solution Explorer and choosing **Include In Project**.